-Spanish Grammar and Conversation for Native Speakers
+Spanish Grammar and Conversation for Native Speakers 3 credits

 Prerequisite: Spanish Placement exam score above 70% or advisement-based placement.
 The purpose of this course is to help Spanish-dominant students improve their oral, grammatical, and written Spanish.
 The course will review grammatical structures and rules of spelling and accents to improve literary skills.
 Students will use these structures in both written and oral presentations.
 This course should only be taken by fluent speakers who wish to further Spanish literary abilities and cultural knowledge.
-A cultural study component fulfills the Knowledgeable about a Tradition Beyond the West General Education component.